isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 ¬≢-refl⅋₁ ¬≡-refl = {! !}
 ```

-Of course, we do in fact have a proof of `x ≡ x`, namely `refl`, so we can try
+Of course, we do in fact have a proof of `x ≡ x`, namely `ctor:refl`, so we can try
 solving the hole as:

 ```agda